usesalt/wikigen/docs/SALT-DOCS.md

 #### 1. Generating Docs for a GitHub Repository

-To generate documentation for a public GitHub repository, `salt-docs-cli` will clone it temporarily, process it, and then delete the temporary clone.
+To generate documentation for a public GitHub repository, `salt-docs` will clone it temporarily, process it, and then delete the temporary clone.
 Your GitHub token (if configured via `salt-docs init` or `salt-docs config update-github-token`) will be used for private repositories.

 ```bash
 salt-docs --repo https://github.com/my-org/my-project